nitkizs/test/test.md

 If the new incoming dataset contains only similar samples, a unique (controllable) subset of the new data can be exported for labeling, and the similar samples from the existing training dataset will be deleted.
 The updated training dataset will also be exported as a CVAT XML file.

+---

-### **Additional requirements**
+### Additional requirements

-- Based on the requirement of the project, the data can be sampled using a constant sampling rate.
+* Based on the requirement of the project, the data can be sampled using a constant sampling rate.
-- This can be achieved using the script [create-cvat-xml-6-frame.py](create-cvat-xml-6-frame.py).
+* This can be achieved using the script [create-cvat-xml-6-frame.py](create-cvat-xml-6-frame.py).
-- The constant sampling rate needs to be calculated based on the project requirement.
+* The constant sampling rate needs to be calculated based on the project requirement.

+---

 ## 5. Data Labelling

 After the data has been extracted, preprocessed, sorted, and filtered, the next step is labeling.